fiksn/terraform/deploy_nixos_do/README.md

 on the server might create a different output (due to different nixpkgs on the server vs. locally).
 It is still useful to see what is going on tho.

+Another issue is that only module dependencies are picked-up this way.
+So if you import stuff inside your module (or callPackage) that is NOT detected and you will need to manually copy those files to the server.

-You can turn that off with "copy_files" variable (by setting it to false).
+You can turn this whole feature off with "copy_files" variable (by setting it to false).

 ## Requirements